Marissa L. Baskett

 Research Interests

-My research interests are at the interface between theoretical evolutionary ecology and conservation biology: I use mathematical models and simulations to investigate how anthropogenic impacts cause rapid evolution and community change.
+My research interests are at the interface between theoretical population biology and conservation biology: I use mathematical models and simulations to investigate how anthropogenic impacts and global change cause rapid evolution and community shifts.
 While researching a wide range of biological topics from life history evolution to ecosystem resilience, I develop theory relevant to conservation management decisions, particularly in marine systems.

 Professional Experience